 Pilger, who offered 20,000 pounds ($31,600), told the court: "These charges against him in Sweden are absurd and were judged absurd by a senior Swedish prosecutor.

+THE "only friend" Julian Assange had growing up was the computer his mother bought him at age 13.
 That machine later became an "addictive instrument" and saw him convicted for hacking 12 years later, The Australian reported.

 New details of the WikiLeaks founder's early life have emerged with the release to The Weekend Australian yesterday of never-before-seen court documents from Mr Assange's 1996 sentencing for 24 computer-hacking-related offences.